a-k-r-a-k-r/BGR-to-GRAY/README.md

-# bgr_to_gray
+# BGR to GRAYSCALE image
-Converts BGR image to Grayscale image
+GUI for converting BGR image to Grayscale image